raghvendra03/raghvendra03/README.md

 - I'm Raghvendra Murnal, Budding Analytics & Machine Learning Enthusiast.
 I have a professional experience of 5+ years with a working history in the information technology &         services industry, Finance and Electrical field.
 - I love to gather insights and work with data.
 - I'm a self learner and continously learning Analytics, Data Science, Statistics and Mathematics with ML.
+- :iphone: I am also learning how things work with the help of data in the real world.

 💻 Currently I 'm working with **Infosys**
-⌚️ I am also documenting my journey with data
-   - 66 Days of Data Challange by Ken Jee
+⌚️ I am also documenting my journey with 66 Days of Data Challange by Ken Jee

-:iphone: I am also learning how things work with the help of data in the real world.

 ### Technologies & Tools 🔥
 - **Languages**: Python, SQL.